fl101/awardfares-blog/_posts/2024-07-01-eurobonus-awards-from-cph.md

 ### SAS Routes to Asia

-SAS operates regular non-stop flights to Tokyo and Shaghai, and a seasonal route to Bangkok that will resume during Winter 2024.
+SAS operates regular non-stop flights to Tokyo and Shanghai, and a seasonal route to Bangkok that will resume during Winter 2024.

 <img src="../assets/img/eurobonus-awards-from-cph/sas-cph-to-asia.webp" alt="SAS Non-stop routes to Asia." />